 1 teaspoon crushed saffron, dissolved in 3-4 tablespoons of hot water

 1- 2 tablespoons sugar

 - Rinse the rice with cool water a few times.
 Soak the rice in 8 cups of cool water, add 4 tablespoons of salt, set aside for at least an hour.

-- Pick over dried barberries (zereshk), wash and rinse a few times, soak in cool water for half an hour.
+- Pick over dried barberries (zereshk), wash and rinse a few times, soak in cool water for ten minutes.
 Drain.

-- Place 2 tablespoon of butter in a small saucepan, add zereshk to the pan, heat it up on a medium-low heat for five minutes.
+- Place 2 tablespoon of butter and 2 tablespoons oil in a small saucepan, add zereshk to the pan, heat it up over medium-low heat for five minutes.
 Add 2 tablespoons of liquid saffron and 1-2 tablespoons of sugar to balance the sour taste of zereshk (if you prefer a more sweet taste, add more sugar to the mixture).
 Mix thoroughly.
 Set aside.
 I usually sprinkle very little sugar to this dish.
 I like the sour taste of zereshk polow.

-- In order to release the steam make 3-4 holes in the rice with the bottom of the spatula.
-Cook for 7-10 minutes on medium heat until rice is steaming, when the steam starts to come out, pour 2 tablespoons of oil and 1/4 cup of water over the rice, cover, lower heat and steam the rice for another 50 minutes.
+- To release the steam make 3-4 holes in the rice with the bottom of the spatula.
+Cook for 7-10 minutes on medium heat until rice is steaming, when the steam starts to come out, pour 2 tablespoons of oil and 1/4 cup of water over the rice, cover, lower heat and steam the rice for 50 minutes.

 - With a large scoop take some rice and mix in with the remaining saffron and set aside.

 - Serve rice on a platter, layer with barberries, and the mixture of rice and saffron.

-- Gently remove the crusty bottom (tahdig) and serve in a separate plate.
+- Gently remove the crusty bottom (tahdig) and serve on a separate plate.